What is the Right to Repair movement?

 The Right to Repair relates to the anti-consumerist actions of certain companies and the proposed legislation against these practices that would give consumers the choice of where they repair their device.
-The Right to Repair is about having the option to go somewhere else for repairs other than the original manufacturer, who can charge a premium for this, and not simply making the products easier to repair.
-In this article we will look at the importance of Right to Repair in relation to consumer electronics and what the Right to Repair movement stands for, and why some companies prefer to limit repairability.
+In this article we will look at what the Right to Repair act stands for, and why some companies prefer to limit repairability.

 The main goals of the Right to Repair movement are as follows: